Closet Organization Ideas

 Thin items like t-shirts, underwear, or socks should be rolled.
 This saves a ton of space and makes it easy to grab what you need and throw it on.
 Rolled items will go in a dresser.
 To keep them extra organized, you can purchase cardboard drawer organizers.

-For more clothing storage, add a second bar beneath the one you already have.
+For more clothing storage and better organization, add a second bar in your closet beneath the one you already have.
 This will give you a second tier to hang your clothing and will utilize the typically unused space in your closet.
 Make sure the bar can sustain the weight of whatever clothing you plan to hang on it.

 8. Utilize Corners

 Utilize the corners of your closet by installing corner shelves.
 You can place things like shoes and purses on these shelves.
 This keeps items off the floor and allows for easy access to grab and go.

 9. Use Specialty Hangers

 Places like Bed, Bath & Beyond sell specialty hangers for things like ties and scarves.
 They also have hangers that collapse down to hang multiple items with the same space that a single hanger takes up.
 Specialty hangers are great for organization of items when you have limited closet space to work with.